Nabla7/TOg-State-Machines-and-Computability/README.md

 So while transformers are theoretically Turing complete, their practical utility and efficiency for specific types of computations, especially those requiring high precision or stack-like processing, are subject to ongoing research and development.

+### --> UNIVERSAL TRANSFORMERS (from [1] above) : https://openreview.net/pdf?id=HyzdRiR9Y7

+"APPENDIX B ON THE COMPUTATIONAL POWER OF UT VS TRANSFORMER : With respect to their computational power, the key difference between the Transformer and the Universal Transformer lies in the number of sequential steps of computation (i.e. in depth).
+While a standard Transformer executes a total number of operations that scales with the input size, the number of sequential operations is constant, independent of the input size and determined solely by the number of layers.
+Assuming finite precision, this property implies that the standard Transformer cannot be computationally universal.
+When choosing a number of steps as a function of the input length, however, the Universal Transformer does not suffer from this limitation.
+Note that this holds independently of whether or not adaptive computation time is employed but does assume a non-constant, even if possibly deterministic, number of steps.
+Varying the number of steps dynamically after training is enabled by sharing weights across sequential computation steps in the Universal Transformer.
+An intuitive example are functions whose execution requires the sequential processing of each input element.
+In this case, for any given choice of depth T, one can construct an input sequence of length N > T that cannot be processed correctly by a standard Transformer.
+With an appropriate, input-length dependent choice of sequential steps, however, a Universal Transformer, RNNs or Neural GPUs can execute such a function."

+-> no formal proof is given, intuition seems to be correct however, standard transformers, due to the number of sequential operations being constant, will fail to properly handle recursion; failing to conform to the principle of primitive recursion disqualifies the standard model from being Turing complete as primitive recursion

 ----
 # Hahn (2020) :